 - Weed out potential difficult clients who never intended to hold up their end of the contract.

-- Clearly lay out your boundaries, avoiding awkward or unnecessary conversations.
+- Clearly lay out your terms and condition and boundaries, avoiding awkward or unnecessary conversations.

 - Communicate trustworthiness to your clients, since they know they’re protected by both of you signing a contract, too.